The University of Rhode Island College of Pharmacy - To Advance Health and Transform Communities

 ----------

-Interview Format:: Multiple applicants with one or more interviewers
+Interview Format:: Individual applicants with two or more interviewers

 Does the institution offer an online interview option?: Yes, but only on a case-by-case basis